telerik/teststudio-docs/docs-teststudiodev/features/elements-explorer/overview.md

 ![Elements](images/overview/element-context.png)

-- **Edit Element** - loads the Find Element menu to choose how to locate this element in your web page or application.
+- **Edit Element** - loads the Find Element menu to choose how to locate this element in your web page or application.This option concerns maintaining elements and <a href="/features/elements-explorer/find-element" target="_blank">their find expressions</a>.
-- **Edit in Live** - _active in record mode only_.
-Locates the element in the currently loaded page with recorder attached to it and allows you to edit how the element will be found during execution.

-The above two options concern maintaining elements and their find expressions __add a link to find element__.

 - **Used By** - loads the Test Step Selector and displays all tests and their steps that perform an action against this element.
 - **Validate** -  _active in record mode only_.
 Validate all elements in the page node against the currently loaded page with recorder attached to it.
 Results indicated with green checks and red X's.